SimonMayerhofer/enex2paperless/README.md

 ConvertMarkdown: true
 ```

-Files will be tagged with "markdown" for easy identification.
+The markdown content will be tagged with the "markdown" tag for easy identification.
+This tag is only applied to the markdown files, not to other attachments in the same note.
 Only notes with text in the content will be uploaded as markdown files.

 ### NoName Folder for Files Without Filenames